elina-11/cartel-detection-project/README.md

 ```

 The workflow is executed using `pytask`, which automatically runs all tasks in the
 correct order based on their dependencies.
+To keep run time low, ~4 minutes,
+the number of simulations is kept to 100, though the paper used 5,000 simulations.

 ## Usage